hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Configuration

+### Full configuration reference

+All Markdown-related configuration options are in the `config/markdown.php` file.
+You can find the full reference on the [Customization](customization#markdown-configuration) page.

 ### Raw HTML Tags

 To convert Markdown, HydePHP uses the GitHub Flavored Markdown extension, which strips out potentially unsafe HTML.